marekhudyma/marekhudyma.github.io/_posts/2018-12-01-integration-tests-with-testcontainers.md

     private static GenericContainer rabbitMqContainer =
         new GenericContainer("rabbitmq:3.7.7").withExposedPorts(5672);
 ```
 Testing queues is more tricky, because it is asynchronous.
-You don't know how much time you need to consume message after putting it to the queue.
+You don't know how much time you need to consume a message after putting it to the queue.

-* If your production code receive the message, in the test put it in the queue.
+* If your production code receives the message, in the test put it in the queue.
 Then wait for consumption of the message and validate if changes made by consumption are what you expect.
-You can use <a href="https://github.com/awaitility/awaitility">Awaitility</a> library to validate results of test.
+You can use <a href="https://github.com/awaitility/awaitility">Awaitility</a> library to validate results of the test.
 * If your production code sends a message, create a testConsumer in test scope and validate if you receive proper messages.

-**Always clean the queue after the test.** Every send message should be consumed.
+**Always clean the queue after the test.** Every sent message should be consumed.
 If you don't do it, your build can became unpredictable.

 ## Testing external HTTP calls REST / SOAP